directus/directus/docs/reference/sdk.md

 #### `url`

-The constructor will accept the URL as the first parameter.
+The constructor accepts the URL as the first parameter.

 #### `options.auth`